shashankssvi/ApthaMitra/README.md

 mymodule1.py:-
   It is personally created for read the file in the ESP32 device to send in email.

+rtcset.py:-
+  To set the RTC time to memory.

+rtc.py:-
+  for checking the rtc time.

 version 1.0
 In this version we develop the project which can announce at the perticular time.